 Facebook organic reach is a stat available only to Facebook pages and you need to have an administrative role to see that.
 This is how it looks like on a random post published on a Facebook page.

-With Facebook’s new algorithm, the number of reach will reduced dramatically.
+With Facebook’s new algorithm, the number of reach will be reduced dramatically.
 From what I heard, you may even reach as low as 5% of your total audience.

 Now, that’s bad news right?

 Yes, I thought about that as well but I noticed no significant improvements when it comes to number of reach per post basis.
-Bearing in mind, the more frequent you publish, you are having a higher chance to spam on your reader’s news feed.
+Bearing in mind, the more frequent you publish, you are having a higher chance to spam your reader’s news feed.
 And that’s the last thing you want to do!